Kas Turkey beaches

 8. Day trip to Patara ruins

-Patara ruins were one of the favourite things that we did in Kas.
+The Patara ruins was one of our favourite experiences while in Kas.
 You may be thinking “Ok, more ruins?”.
 But this one is absolutely worth it!

 Patara was once one the leading cities of Lycia along with Xanthos and Letoon.
 There you will not only find exceptionally preserved ruins but also a 500-meter wide beach with fine golden sand and a nesting ground for cute caretta turtles.
 But first, let’s talk about the ruins.